-The population of the capital region
+The population of Berlin

 - With six million residents, the capital region of Berlin-Brandenburg is the second largest metropolitan area in Germany.